noutijo/noutijo/README.md

 ### Hi there 👋

-<strong> I am a MERN Stack|@redux/toolkit Developer, avascript Developer, Ui/Ux Designer & active self-learner. </strong>Have a look around my Master Index to see what I've worked on previously.
+<strong> I am a MERN Stack|@redux/toolkit Developer, Javascript Developer, Ui/Ux Designer & active self-learner. </strong>Have a look around my Master Index to see what I've worked on previously.
 You can connect with me via [Linkedin](https://www.linkedin.com/in/oreolnoumodong/) or follow me on [Twitter](https://twitter.com/JuniorOreol). </strong>

 ![](/imgs/me.png)